Review flutter

 Avatar

-Dhruv is Sr. Android Engineer at Mindinventory.
+Dhruv is Sr. Android Engineer at MindInventory.
 He is passionate about Android and has got his hands dirty and feets wet with all things Android.
 He loves to explore the bleeding edge tech stuff.
 He is an early adopter and would like to stay up to date regarding latest trends in Industry.